Generation X: United States

 There are differences in Gen X population numbers depending on the date-range selected.
 In the U.S., using Census population projections, the Pew Research Center found that the Gen X population born from 1965 to 1980 numbered 65.2 million in 2019.
-The cohort is likely to overtake boomers in 2028.
+The cohort is likely to overtake Boomers in 2028.
 A 2010 Census report counted approximately 84 million people living in the US who are defined by birth years ranging from the early 1960s to the early 1980s.
+Numerous other pieces of information, however, show the Generation X cohort were born from 1966 to 1981.

 In a 2012 article for the Joint Center for Housing Studies of Harvard University, George Masnick wrote that the "Census counted 82.1 million" Gen Xers in the U.S. Masnick concluded that immigration filled in any birth year deficits during low fertility years of the late 1960s and early 1970s.
 Jon Miller at the Longitudinal Study of American Youth at the University of Michigan wrote that "Generation X refers to adults born between 1961 and 1981" and it "includes 84 million people".
 In their 1991 book Generations, authors Howe and Strauss indicated that the total number of Gen X individuals in the U.S. was 88.5 million.

 Impact of family planning programs

-The birth control pill, introduced in 1960, was one contributing factor of declining birth rates.
+The birth control pill, introduced in 1960 and further popularized in 1964, was one contributing factor of declining birth rates.
 Initially, the pill spread rapidly amongst married women as an approved treatment for menstrual disturbance.
 However, it was also found to prevent pregnancy and was prescribed as a contraceptive in 1964.
-The pill, as it became commonly known, reached younger, unmarried college women in the late 1960s when state laws were amended and reduced the age of majority from 21 to ages 18–20.
+"The pill", as it became commonly known, reached younger, unmarried college women in the late 1960s when state laws were amended and reduced the age of majority from 21 to ages 18–20.
 These policies are commonly referred to as the Early Legal Access (ELA) laws.

 Another major factor was abortion, only available in a few states until its legalisation in a 1973 US Supreme Court decision in Roe v.
 Wade.
 This was replicated elsewhere, with reproductive rights legislation passed, notably in the UK (1967), France (1975), West Germany (1976), New Zealand (1977), Italy (1978), and the Netherlands (1980).
 From 1973 to 1980, the abortion rate per 1,000 US women aged 15–44 increased from 16% to 29% with more than 9.6 million terminations of pregnancy practiced.
 Between 1970 and 1980, on average, for every 10 American citizens born, 3 were aborted.
 However, increased immigration during the same period of time helped to partially offset declining birth-rates and contributed to making Generation X an ethnically and culturally diverse demographic cohort.

 Parental lineage

-Generally, Gen Xers are the children of the Silent Generation and older baby boomers.
+Generally, Gen Xers are the children of the Silent Generation and older Baby Boomers.